Level 1 Gallery Donations

 Celebrating the 800th anniversary of a charter that sowed the seeds for democracy and human rights, the legendary Magna Carta was showcased at the Museum alongside some of Canada’s most important foundational documents.

-In order to take advantage of a rare opportunity to bring the Magna Carta exhibit to Winnipeg and avoid any potential construction cost increases in the future, the Museum made the decision to move forward in developing the Level 1 Gallery shortly after the 2014 opening.
+In order to take advantage of a rare opportunity to bring the Magna Carta exhibit to Winnipeg and avoid any potential construction cost increases in the future, Friends supported the Museum in moving forward to develop the Level 1 Gallery shortly after its 2014 opening.

-Although the Level 1 Gallery is open and running, Friends of the Canadian Museum for Human Rights is focused on garnering support for the outfitting, operating and maintenance of this key museum element.
-We hope that you will help the Museum enrich and expand its powerful and often life-changing experiences by donating, or making a major capital contribution, towards support of the Level 1 Gallery.
+Although the Level 1 Gallery is open, Friends of the Canadian Museum for Human Rights is focused on garnering support for this key museum element.
+We hope that you will help us to enrich and expand the space allocated to powerful and often life-changing experiences by donating, or making a major capital contribution, towards support of the Level 1 Gallery.